CoolCoderCarl/butler/README.md

 For this purpose this program was developed in the Python language.

-In fact, this program is a working prototype for a similar program in golang, but you can already use it now.
+In fact, this program is a working prototype for a similar Golang program, but you can already use it now.

-You can download it and enjoy
+Enjoy.

 ## How to use